List of surface water sports: Towed water sports

 Environmental impact includes noise, pollutants, shoreline degradation, and disturbance and dislocation of wildlife, and the governing body, the International Waterski & Wakeboard Federation (IWWF) has been acting to reduce this impact.
 The IWWF also governs the related sports of barefoot skiing, cable skiing, cable wakeboard, disabled ski, racing, show ski, water skiing, and wakesurfing.

 Skurfing

 Skurfing is a surface water sport in which the participant is towed on a surfboard, behind a boat, with a ski rope.
 It is not a professional sport and has no competitions; it is a freestyle sport with a highly individualistic style and form.

 Tubing

-Tubing, also known as biscuiting, is where a large circular rubber tube is towed behind a boat at fast speeds.
+Tubing, also known as biscuiting, is where a large, usually circular, rubber tube is towed behind a boat at fast speeds.
 The general aim is to hold on as long as possible without falling off due to the boat's sharp turns; more experienced biscuiters also try to jump the boat's wake and become airborne.